faaiqgwaqar/Inverse-Problems/README.md

 ### A tutorial on the Bayesian statistical approach to inverse problems

 C and Julia code to reproduce the results of our paper:
 > F. Waqar, S. Patel, C. Simon.
 "A tutorial on the Bayesian statistical approach to inverse problems."
-(2023) _arXiv_
+(2023) _arXiv_. [link](https://arxiv.org/abs/2304.07610)

 :tangerine: the raw data collected using the microcontroller setup can be found in the directory `Arduino Results/`